philltran/message_private/README.md

 SECURITY
 --------
-This module does not come with any security features out-of-the-box, but you can easily configure your own using methods and modules of you choice.
+This module does not come with any security features out-of-the-box, but you can easily configure your own, using methods and modules of you choice.

 Examples: